marlapinkert/final_project_compcognition/README.md

 # A Random Forest Classifier for ASD based on Resting-State Functional Connectivity
-### *Final Project in Theory and Empirical Research I, supervisors: Dominik Pegler, Mengfan Zhang, Jozsef Arato* :)
+### *Final Project in Theory and Empirical Research I, supervisors: Dominik Pegler, Mengfan Zhang, Jozsef Arato*
 Jannis Breßgott, Sara Binder, Marla Pinkert

-This is the repository for our final project.
+This is the repository for our final project :)

 ## Contents
 - RF_for_ASD.ipynb.ipynb - Complete Notebook, includes download of data, calculation of functional connectivity measures, training and testing of random forest classifiers, discussion of results.